Spudos/Pure-Drive-Fitness/readme.md

 # Pure Drive Fitness

 A client of mine, has just finished training as a Personal Trainer

 Pure Drive Fitness aims to provide friendly, informed and tailored training for people who have specific targets in mind or want to feel better about their physical fitness.
 The site needs to provide confidence that the client is a well-educated, friendly and professional and able to help with different areas of training.

+The target audience is primarily young to middle-aged female clients.
+A simple, easy to use website would be the client’s preference.

 She would like a website that has the following features:

 1. Fully responsive

-2. Has a logical flow that leads to a sign-up page
+2. Has a logical flow that leads to a contact me page

-3. Pages for the types of help she can give, information about her and some of her favourite exercises and foods
+3. Has pages for the types of help she can give, information about her, pricing options and some of her favourite exercises and foods

 4. She has requested a colour scheme that incorporates the shade of purple that is her key corporate style plus other colours that soften the imagery and give it a more feminine feel